-- Finish by adding the chocolate pieces and mix gently, just enough for the chocolate to cling to the dough.
+- Finish by adding the chocolate chips and mix gently, just enough for the chocolate to cling to the dough.

-- Leave the dough to rest for at least 2 hours in the fridge (ideally overnight).
+- Leave the dough to chill for at least 2 hours in the fridge.

 - Take the dough out of the fridge and using a tablespoon or an ice cream scoop, form balls of dough and place them on the baking tray at about 5 cm intervals.